Xaffle/nnUNet-docker/README.md

 # nnUNet-docker
 An instruction to create a training for nnUNet.
 To start nnUNet training in a docker container for the first time, this is all you need.
 (DOGE)

-## Create an docker image for nnUNet training
+## Create a docker image for nnUNet training
 First of all, you should have a base image contains basic dependencies and pytorch.
 If you don't have one, you can pull one from docker hub, for example:
 ```
 docker pull pytorch/pytorch:1.8.1-cuda11.1-cudnn8-devel